-Bacteria are single celled microbes.
-The cell structure is simpler than that of other organisms as there is no nucleus or membrane bound organelles.
-Instead their control centre containing the genetic information is contained in a single loop of DNA.
-Some bacteria have an extra circle of genetic material called a plasmid.
+Bacteria are microbes with a cell structure simpler than that of many other organisms.
+Their control centre, containing the genetic information, is contained in a single loop of DNA.
+Some bacteria have an extra circle of genetic material called a plasmid rather than a nucleus.
 The plasmid often contains genes that give the bacterium some advantage over other bacteria.
 For example it may contain a gene that makes the bacterium resistant to a certain antibiotic.

 Bacteria are classified into five groups according to their basic shapes: spherical (cocci), rod (bacilli), spiral (spirilla), comma (vibrios) or corkscrew (spirochaetes).
 They can exist as single cells, in pairs, chains or clusters.